bioperl/bioperl.github.io/howtos/BlastPlus.md

 The module and dependencies are available in the [bioperl/bioperl-run git](https://github.com/bioperl/bioperl-run) repository.
 To download and install BioPerl core and packages from github see [INSTALL](/INSTALL.html).

 Like all run wrappers, these modules need the underlying programs to work.
-Get `blast+ 2.2.22` at the [NCBI FTP site] (http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
+Get `blast+ 2.2.22` at the [NCBI FTP site](http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 The user [manual](http://www.ncbi.nlm.nih.gov/books/NBK279690/) is very helpful.

 Overview
 --------